 Commander & Supervision

-In 2011 Tom was promoted to Lieutenant and is currently assigned to the City of Shasta Lake Patrol division.
+During his career, Caleb has been part of the Search and Rescue Overhead Team, AB109 Enforcement Team, Color Guard and has been a Defensive Tactics Instructor.
+In 2021 Caleb was promoted to Lieutenant and is currently assigned to the City of Shasta Lake Patrol division.

 COMMUNITY SERVICE OFFICER TONI SCHLAPIA

 Toni Schlapia began her career with the Sheriff's Office in March of 2002 as a Public Safety Service Officer.
 She had been a dedicated Jail employee and subsequently became a Jail Training Officer in 2003.
 Service Officer Schlapia was very instrumental in gathering and documenting Cal-gang activity to share with other agencies.

 Officer Schlapia promoted to a Senior Public Safety Service Officer for the City of Shasta Lake in 2008 and supervises two Cadets and the Citizen Volunteer Patrol group, within the city.
 She currently holds a collateral assignment within the Sheriff's Office Search and Rescue program.

 She was awarded the Sheriff's Office Public Safety Service Officer of the Year in 2009 and 2014 and the Shasta Damboree Officer of the Year in 2012 and 2020.
 She also received a Shasta County AVOID the 6 award, in 2012, for her participation in the organization of the DUI/Driver's License Checkpoints in the City of Shasta Lake.